coffeeflash/tobisyurt/_posts/2022-06-12-part-1,-comments-app:-overview.md

 Everything is open-source and I invite everybody to contribute: [https://github.com/coffeeflash/Comments](hhttps://github.com/coffeeflash/Comments)

 Here a little preview, but of course I invite you to comment this very blog post down below and test it yourself.
+Or if you just want to write some nonsense to simply test it; [Test the Comments App]({{ site.baseurl }}/test_comments_app).

 [![Comments App Example Integration](/assets/images/comments-preview.GIF)](/assets/images/comments-preview.GIF)